harshdeshmukhcs/ADI-applicn-agent/README.md

-# Vibe Agent — Analog Devices GenAI Challenge Submission
+# Analog Devices GenAI Challenge Submission

-This project is a GenAI agent designed to summarize job descriptions and generate onboarding emails in the tone and structure of a real Analog Devices executive — specifically, Giuseppe Olivadoti, VP of Digital Healthcare.
+This project is a GenAI agent designed to summarize the job descriptions and generate onboarding emails in the tone and structure of a real Analog Devices executive — specifically, Giuseppe Olivadoti, VP of Digital Healthcare.

 It was built as a submission for the **Vibe Coder-in-Residence (GenAI Tech EA)** role at Analog Devices.